globocom/GloboNetworkAPI/docs/pool/url-api-v3-pool/put.rst

     /api/v3/pool/<pool_ids>

 where **pool_ids** are the identifiers of each pool desired to be updated.
+Only pools not deployed to equipments can be updated in this way.
 To update more than one pool, semicolons between the identifiers should be used.

 Example with Parameter IDs: